jmtimdel/SwiftStack-Parade/README.md

 # SwiftStack problems
-Implemented Parade example problems in Python and Go.
+Implemented SwiftStack programming problems in Python and Go.